 This article examines the plight of one family who was caught in a period of contestability nightmare until they got the right lawyer involved.

-A baffling death
+A baffling death and life insurance claim

 The case involved a 48 year old man named Ken.
 Ken was exceptionally healthy for his age.
 He was a long-distance runner, ate healthy foods, didn’t drink or smoke, and rarely, if ever, got sick.
 He also visited his physician like clockwork at the beginning of each year in order to get a complete physical and take blood tests.
 Aside from minor injuries related to running, his examination and blood work always revealed that he was the portrait of health.